einomi/frontenso-11ty-starter/README.md

 ```

 <b>Warning!</b> Use this feature with caution as it may cause the final CSS file to become large.
 Inlining images is a good option if the file is relatively small, otherwise, it is recommended to use the `{% image %}` tag instead.

+## Enabling system notifications for errors (node-notifier)

+We use `node-notifier` to display system notifications for Eleventy errors.
+If you want to see these notifications in your operating system, make sure to enable notifications for your terminal application:

+macOS: Go to System Settings (or System Preferences) → Notifications & Focus → Find your terminal application (e.g. Terminal, iTerm, VS Code integrated terminal), then enable Allow Notifications.

+Windows: Open Settings → System → Notifications & actions and ensure notifications are allowed for your chosen terminal or shell app.

+Linux: This can depend on your distribution and notification daemon.
+In GNOME-based distros, open Settings → Notifications; in others, consult your system’s notification settings.

+Once notifications are enabled, any error messages sent via `node-notifier` will pop up on your system.
+If you don't see them, double-check that you granted permission to the correct application.

 ## Examples